 Better-coordinate Tennessee state government’s workforce-development efforts, make them more transparent to those served, and open them up to input from and involvement by our state’s job-creators.

-- TBR supports greater alignment and coordination of workforce-development efforts among Tennessee’s executive branch agencies, including the Governor’s office, the Departments of Economic & Community Development and Education and Labor & Workforce Development, the State Workforce Development Board, and the TN Higher Education Commission.
+- The Roundtable supports greater alignment and coordination of workforce-development efforts among Tennessee’s executive branch agencies, including the Governor’s office, the Departments of Economic & Community Development and Education and Labor & Workforce Development, the State Workforce Development Board, and the TN Higher Education Commission.

-- TBR calls for enhanced transparency about these economically vital state efforts, and for job-creators to receive more opportunities both to inform them and to align their own efforts with those of the state.
+- The Roundtable calls for enhanced transparency about these economically vital state efforts, and for job-creators to receive more opportunities both to inform them and to align their own efforts with those of the state.